JiemConrad/walkthroughs/docs/poppy-playtime/ch1/index.md

 Now that you’ve successfully powered the outlet, the **door will open**, and the conveyor belt will force you forward into the **Make-A-Friend factory**.

-## Make A Friend Factory
+## Powering The Make A Friend Factory

 ![Make-A-Friend](img/friend-factory.png)

 Your goal in this area is to build a toy using the Make-A-Friend machine.
-However, the **factory is currently without power**, and you’ll need to activate it before the machine can be used.
+However, the **factory is currently out of power**, and you’ll need to activate it before the machine can be used.

 ![Climb-the-stairs](img/climb-strairs.png)